XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 The XRP Ledger has several unsigned integer types: UInt8, UInt16, UInt32, and UInt64.
 All of these are standard big-endian binary unsigned integers with the specified number of bits.

 When representing these fields in JSON objects, most are represented as JSON numbers by default.
-The exception is UInt64, which is represented as a string because some JSON decoders may try to represent these integers as 64-bit "double precision" floating point numbers, which cannot represent all distinct UInt64 values with full precision.
+One exception is UInt64, which is represented as a string because some JSON decoders may try to represent these integers as 64-bit "double precision" floating point numbers, which cannot represent all distinct UInt64 values with full precision.

+Another special case is the `TransactionType` field.
+In JSON, this field is conventionally represented as a string with the name of the transaction type, but in binary, this field is a UInt16.
+The `TRANSACTION_TYPES` object in the [definitions file](#definitions-file) maps these strings to specific numeric values.